fukangwei/New_Blog_MarkDown/Python语法/numpy基础教程二.md

 2.0
 ```

-Even when the input array is two-dimensional:
+Even when the input array is `two-dimensional`:

 ``` python
 >>> np.prod([[1., 2.],[3., 4.]])